AnandaRFebriyana/AnandaRFebriyana/README.md

 ## Hi👋 I'm Nandaaa!

 ## About Me :
-I am a Full Stack Developer 🏴‍☠️ from Indonesia.
+I am a Software Developer 🏴‍☠️ from Indonesia.

 - ⚒️ I'm working as a Software Engineer and contributing to frontend and backend for building web applications.
 - 🏆 Exploring Web Development.